benaitcheson/coder-academy-terminal-app/README.md

 <img src="">

+### Users can Create a Pantry
-1. Users can create a pantry.
+Users can add and remove items to an electronic list to mimic their pantry.

-2. Users can search for recipes.
+### Users can Search for Recipes
+The application can let each user search for recipes they want to cook and save each recipe to make later.

-3. Users can rate and review recipes.
+### Users can Rate and Review Recipes
+After a user saves and makes a recipe they can give each saved recipe a rating and a review.

-4. Users can generate a recipe list from the items in their pantry.
+### Users can Generate a Recipe List from the Items in Their Pantry

-Include how those use these... error handling loops variables
+Once the user generates their pantry they have the option of populating a list of recipes based off their pantry items.
+This feature can save the user from buying more items or having to leave the house and will generate recipe idea's similar to the users pantry.

 ## Instructions/Interaction
 The user will be prompted for a name and their date of birth.
 This will be their login.

 Once logged for the first time the user will be prompted to build their pantry.
 Listing out all the items in their pantry and fridge.
 After completing this step the user can search recipes or have a list of recipes generated for them from the items in their pantry.